Save More, Stress Less

 Some savers are risk-takers; others are risk-averse.
 The key is to find a strategy that suits your personality but still enables you to make a good return with risking money you can't afford to lose.
 Even a newbie can use apps and technology to fuel your retirement accounts | Huffington Post

-You're saving and paying off debt for a reason.
+You're saying and paying off debt for a reason.
 Identify what that reason is so you have a clear idea of what you're trying to achieve.

 Write it down